Causal Document-Grounded Dialogue Pre-training: Experiments

 \subsection{Datasets}

 We evaluate the effectiveness of our CausalDD for DocGD in both English and Chinese.
-For English, we use the two causally-complete datasets constructed in~\secref{sec:causal_construction} for pre-training and evaluate the performances on two goal-oriented document-grounded dialogue datasets: Doc2dial~\citep{feng2020doc2dial} and MultiDoc2dial~\citep{feng2021multidoc2dial}; For Chinese, we utilize a translation model~\citep{wei2022learning} to translate the English pre-training data into Chinese, and evaluate the performance on a Chinese DocGD dataset Doc2bot~\citep{fu2022doc2bot}.
-See more details in Appendix~\ref{appendix: dataset}
+For English, we use the two causally-complete datasets constructed in~\secref{sec:causal_construction} for pre-training and evaluate the performances on two goal-oriented document-grounded dialogue datasets: Doc2dial~\citep{feng2020doc2dial} and MultiDoc2dial~\citep{feng2021multidoc2dial}.
+Doc2dial~\cite{feng2020doc2dial} contains 3,474 dialogues with 44,149 turns for training and 661 dialogues with 8,539 turns for evaluation\footnote{Since we cannot access the test set, we report results on the development set for comparison following previous work~\cite{unigdd}.}.
+MultiDoc2dial~\cite{feng2021multidoc2dial} contains 4,796 dialogues with an average of 14 turns grounded in 488 documents, with multiple documents supporting each dialogue in four different domains.

+For Chinese, we utilize a translation model~\citep{wei2022learning} to translate the English pre-training data into Chinese, and evaluate the performance on a Chinese DocGD dataset Doc2bot~\citep{fu2022doc2bot}.
+Doc2bot~\cite{fu2022doc2bot} has samples of Chinese conversations that are natural, coherent, and grounded in diverse documents.
+Although the translation model may impact the quality of Chinese pre-training data, we have observed significant improvements in our approach across three Chinese pre-trained backbones.
+We leave on constructing better Chinese pre-training data for future work.